beatricetay/CS3219-TaskD/README.md

 7. Manually create a master node failure by stopping the docker container that is running the master node.
 The mapping of kafka-id to docker-container-id is, 1:kafka-a, 2:kafka-b, 3:kafka-c

+Example:

-e.g. In the screenshot above, the Leader is 2, which means the kafka-id is 2 and the docker-container-id is kafka-b.
+In the screenshot above, the Leader is 2, which makes the kafka-id 2 and the docker-container-id as kafka-b.

-8. Input `docker stop [docker-container-id]`.
+8. Run `docker stop [docker-container-id]`

+Example:

-e.g. For the kafka id of `2` above, input `docker stop kafka-b`.
+For the kafka-id of `2` above, input `docker stop kafka-b`.

 ![](./pictures/test-2.png)